 Until 1952, when the Government of Ghana decided to develop a deep seaport there, Tema was a small fishing village.
 Tema became an Autonomous Council in 1974 and was elevated to the status of a Metropolitan Assembly in December, 1990.

-The Metropolitan shares boundaries in the northeast with the Shai Osudoku District, southwest by Ledzokuku Municipal, north-west by Adentan Municipal and Ga East Municipal, north by the Akuapim South District and south by the Gulf of Guinea.
+The Metropolitan shares boundaries in the northeast with the Shai Osudoku District, south-west by Ledzokuku Municipal, north-west by Adentan Municipal and Ga East Municipal, north by the Akwapim South District and south by the Gulf of Guinea.
 The Ashaiman Municipal is an in-lock enclave within the Tema Metropolis.
 The Metropolis covers an area of about 87.8 km2 with Tema as its capital.
-The metropolis lies in the coastal savannah zone.
+The Metropolis lies in the coastal savannah zone.

 The population of the Metropolis according to 2010 population and housing census stands at 292,773 with 139,958 males and 152,815 females.